Virtually cocompactly cubulated Artin-Tits groups: Introduction

-In the particular case or Artin groups of type FC (i.e. every complete subgraph spans a spherical subgroup), the condition is much simpler.
+In the particular case or Artin groups of spherical type, the condition is much simpler.

-\begin{maincor}[Classification of virtually cocompactly cubulated Artin-Tits groups of type FC] Let $A$ be an Artin-Tits group of type FC.
-Then $A$ is virtually cocompactly cubulated if and only if every connected spherical subgroup of $A$ has rank at most $2$. \end{maincor}
+\begin{maincor}[Classification of virtually cocompactly cubulated Artin-Tits groups of spherical type] Let $A$ be an Artin-Tits group of spherical type.
+Then $A$ is virtually cocompactly cubulated if and only if every irreducible parabolic subgroup of $A$ has rank at most $2$. \end{maincor}

-One of the main ingredients of the proof can be summarized in the following result, which emphasize the fact that dihedral Artin-Tits groups are almost "poison subgroups", i.e. "most" groups containing dihedral Artin-Tits groups will not be virtually cocompactly cubulated.

-\begin{mainthm}[Obstruction to cubicality] Let $G$ be a group and $a,b \in G$ such that: \bit \item $\<a,b\>$ is a subgroup isomorphic to the dihedral Artin group $A(p)$, for some finite $p \geq 3$, \item there exists $a' \in G$ commuting with a non-zero power of $a$, such that no non-zero powers of $a'$ and $ab$ commute, \item if $p$ is even, assume furthermore that there exists $b' \in G$ commuting with a non-zero power of $b$, such that no non-zero powers of $b'$ and $ab$ commute. \eit Then $G$ is not virtually cocompactly cubulated. \end{mainthm}